-Stormwater Capture and Direct Use
+Stormwater Capture and Use

 Stormwater runoff from urban areas is an underutilized resource.
 Within the Subregion, a majority of stormwater runoff is directed to storm drains and channeled to the ocean.
 Stormwater reuse is a method that can be used by municipalities both to add a source of supply to its water portfolio, and to reduce runoff that can contribute to flooding and water quality issues.
+The County of Los Angeles, the City of Los Angeles, and the City of Burbank have low impact development (LID) ordinances in place that will increase the use of best management practices (BMPs) to reduce stormwater quality issues, flooding, and increase percolation to groundwater basins.